 The current Walt Disney logo is incredibly impressive in its detail, displaying Cinderella’s castle in all its splendor, complete with balconies, towers, windows, and a moat.
 Yet again, when animated, this logo shows the advances Disney has made in animation and touts the technological capabilities of the company.
 The current logo, both animated and unanimated, also serves as an immediately recognizable symbol of Disney and all the wonder that the company has come to represent.

 Design Elements of the Disney Logo

-As mentioned, much of Disney’s logo design is dedicated to showing their advances in in graphics and animation.
-For a company that stakes its brand on state-of-the-art graphics, it’s important to have a logo that lives up to their reputation.
+As mentioned, much of Disney’s logo design is dedicated to showing their advances in graphics and animation.
+For a company that stakes its brand on state-of-the-art graphics, it’s important to have a logo that lives up to its reputation.

 Aside from this, though, the design of the Disney logo is meant to convey a sense of wonder and imagination.
 When you see the luxurious Cinderella’s castle, you can’t help but wonder what is inside all of those towers and glowing rooms.
 Through the worlds that they have created, Disney offers a ticket inside, a way to explore realms and possibilities that stretch the mind and put a smile on your face.

 By having their logo and the entrance to their theme parks look incredibly similar, the Disney logo is also able to serve as an advertisement for Disneyland and Disneyworld.
 Since every Disney movie starts with an animation of the logo, people who enter into one of the Disney theme parks feel like they are stepping into a real-life Disney movie.